iamarshrx/iamarshrx/README.md

 ## 🚀 Vision

-I’m Arshak — a full-stack engineer on a mission to become a **world-class software architect**.
+I’m Arshak — a full-stack engineer who loves building systems that empower developers, streamline complex processes, and scale with confidence.
-I build systems that are scalable, secure, real-time, and clean — with developer experience at the core.
+My focus is on contributing to the engineering community through tools, open source, and real-world solutions — with developer experience at the core.

 ---